alexander-matz/tamias/README.md

 Even though it does not seem like much, my opinion is that every additional step in achieving something discourages users to go through the process.
-So adding a repository in wolbach is achieved by executing:
+So adding a repository in tamias is achieved by executing:

 `$ ssh git@myserver add <repository>`